lordpaijo/imeth.cpp/README.md

 - Suggest new features
 - Improve documentation

-The project is open to all mathematically-inclined minds.
+The project is open to all mathematically inclined minds.

 ## License